 Not all customers receive support in the same manner, and many prefer to interact with customer service representatives over chat and email.
 While many of the same basic rules apply, here are some specifics to keep in mind for these mediums:

-Customer Service Tone Tips: Phone Calls
+Increased Customer Experience Tone Tips: Phone Calls

 It's important to use the right tone over phone calls as well.
 Although there are many overlapping tips similar to what we've discussed thus far, it's important to cover calls as they're a huge part of the vast majority of customer service inquiries.
 Even though more and more companies are offering chat features, there's something to be said about having a whole conversation over the phone with a customer.